Drones & Aerial Activities - Quickstart guide

 Return to drone homepage

-The Drone Service Application (DSA) allows the easy submission of flight authorisation requests within the UAS Geographical Zones managed by skeyes and the Belgian Defence.
+The Drones & Aerial Activities tool (DAA) allows the easy submission of flight authorisation requests within the UAS Geographical Zones managed by skeyes and the Belgian Defence.

 In order for flight authorisations to be treated efficiently, the skeyes UAS Geographical Zones have been divided into multiple Very Low Level (VLL) zones, based on the risk level regarding manned aviation.
 You can find more information about these zones below.